girikgarg8/NodeJS/Introduction_to_coercion/Lecture_1_notes_introduction.md

 1 . for hint="number", methodNames are valueOf() and toString() (order is important) 2 . for hint="string", methodNames are toString() and valueOf() (in that order) 3 .
 Call the first methodName on the input argument, if the returned answer is a non-object (primitive value), then return it.
 Else, return the output of second methodName.
 4 .
-If there's a case where both the methods are not able to return a non-object value, in that case a TypeError exception will be thrown.
+If there's a case where both the methods are not able to return a non-object value, in that case a TypeError exception will be thrown. //note that these methods toString and valueOf are not abstract functions, so we can override them and play with them, see the code_examples_first_lecture.js file

 ===A note on TypeError exception (MDN documentation)===